 The Salvation Army's mission is to meet basic human needs without discrimination and its ministry is motivated by the love of God.
 The Salvation Army's goal is to help individuals and families deal with the many challenges they face in their daily lives through social, educational, emotional, and spiritual development.
 Every program and service is designed to support and develop self-sufficiency and hope.In tandem with The Salvation Army's global mission, locally, the Greater Valley Corps' goal is to help those in need.
 As a result, individuals and families continue to benefit from the comprehensive emergency assistance program, including its Food Pantry, Bread and Pastry Program, and service programs, such as a Thanksgiving food distribution, and Back-to-School backpack distribution.
 Clothing and furniture vouchers along with rental and utility assistance are also provided through the comprehensive emergency assistance program.

-The Greater Valley Corps has been able to continue to meet the needs to those struggling to make ends meet in Greater Valley area.
-For example, during the 2012 – 2013 fiscal year, approximately 5,000 grocery orders were filled, with assistance impacting approximately 700 individuals.
-Additionally, 7 cases received rental assistance, while 17 cases received clothing vouchers.
-Meanwhile, during the 2013 holidays, 2,500 gifts were distributed.
-Approximately 230 families also benefitted from other forms of holiday assistance, such as food baskets for Thanksgiving, and winter items such as coats and gloves on Christmas.
+The Greater Valley Corps has continued to meet the needs to those struggling to make ends meet in Greater Valley area.
+For example, during the 2013 – 2014 fiscal year, approximately 8,750 grocery orders were filled, with assistance impacting approximately 1,000 individuals.
+Additionally, 3 cases received rental assistance, 32 cases received utility assistance, while 34 cases received clothing vouchers.
+Meanwhile, during the 2014 holidays, 2,500 gifts were distributed.
+Approximately 500 families also benefited from other forms of holiday assistance, such as food baskets for Thanksgiving and Christmas, and winter items such as coats and gloves on Christmas.

-Goals for 2014 include continuing to offer comprehensive emergency assistance, including a Client Choice food pantry and Bread and Pastry program.
+Goals for 2015 are to continue to offer comprehensive emergency assistance, including a Client Choice food pantry and Bread and Pastry program.
 The Corps will also continue to offer seasonal assistance, such as toys for children, winter items for individuals and families, and Back-to-School backpacks for school-age children.

-The Greater Valley Corps has been meeting the needs of the less fortunate in the area.
-This assistance comes in many different forms, such as providing food, clothing vouchers, and personal care items.
+The Greater Valley Corps has been meeting the needs of the less fortunate in the area for many years.
+This assistance comes in a number of forms, such as providing food, clothing vouchers, and personal care items.
 Such needs are often the result of recent unemployment or underemployment.
 The Salvation Army also provides help to those who are impacted from disasters such as fire, and storm damages.

 It also provides Back-to-School assistance, an overnight camp experience at Camp CONNRI, and a Holiday Assistance program.
 It is my pleasure to serve on the board of such a worthy organization.

-Holiday Assistance is yet another component of this program, with food for a Thanksgiving meal distributed to individuals and families to prepare at home.
+Holiday Assistance is yet another component of this program, with food for a Thanksgiving meal, and food for a Christmas meal distributed to individuals and families to prepare at home.

 What follows is an excerpt from an article that ran in the New Haven Register in Fall 2013: